Local homelift maintenance and stairlift repair services, 24 hours a day, 365 days a year

 Reliable repairs and maintenance service starts with experience

 We have been a part of the lift industry for over 150 years.
 Our stairlift engineers are fully qualified and have years of experience maintaining, repairing and servicing stairlifts.
-With more than 92,000 lifts on our service portfolio – you can rest assured that you are in more than capable hands.
+With more than 92,000 lifts on our service portfolio – you can rest assured that you are in safe hands.

 As well as helping homeowners, we also help Local Authorities, providing stairlift maintenance to portfolios across their constituency.